 It is anticipated that Gouldsboro will face increasing costs associated with solid waste management.
-Currently, the closest household solid waste recycling option is in Portland (Ecomaine), but transportation costs to that facility are prohibitive.
+Currently, there are no recycling options for Gouldsboro. closest household solid waste recycling option is in Portland (Ecomaine), but transportation costs to that facility are prohibitive.